 We continue our series of articles about problems in the Surface Pro 4.
 After solving (or at least trying to solve) waking up problems in our previous article, we move on to another common Surface Pro 4 issue.
 This time, we’re going to talk about the annoying screen dimming problem on Surface Pro 4, and how to (try to) solve it.

 A few things can cause the screen dimming problem with Surface Pro 4, so we’ll cover all of them.
 If you’re also facing this annoying problem, check our solutions below.
+Also, here are a few more problems you can solve with the same solutions:

 How to fix the screen dimming issue on the Surface Pro 4